ScileValence/Expense-Tracker-JavaFullStack/README.md

 ![Backend](https://img.shields.io/badge/backend-Spring%20Boot-6DB33F.svg)
 ![Database](https://img.shields.io/badge/database-MySQL-4479A1.svg)

-> **Phainance** is a full-stack personal finance web application designed to help users manage their expenses, budgets, and savings more effectively — all within a clean, elegant, and responsive interface.
+> **Phainance** is a full-stack personal finance web application designed to help users manage their expenses, budgets, and savings effectively — all within a clean, elegant, and responsive interface.
 > Built using **React (Vite)** + **Spring Boot** + **MySQL**, secured with **JWT authentication**, and powered by **Recharts analytics** and **Toast notifications**.

 ---